State seal - Maine Secretary of State

 Upcoming Elections

-Instructions for completing the Maine Voter Registration Application
+Guidelines for Completing the 2025 Maine Voter Registration Application (PDF)

 After completing and signing the voter registration application, voters are encouraged to mail it or deliver it directly to the Municipal Clerk or Registrar of Voters in the municipality where they live, to avoid delays in processing.
 (See the link to the Listing of Municipal Clerks/Registrars below.)